-Heating ducts can expand or contract as they heat up and cool down, so there are plenty of noises that should not be a major concern.
-However, there are a few that deserve closer attention, and can be easily remedied.
+Heating ducts can expand or contract as they heat up and cool down, so there are plenty of noises that should not be a major concern or an indicator that you need to fix your furnace.
+However, there are a few that deserve closer attention and can be easily remedied.

 - Rattling: If your furnace cabinet is making a rattling noise whenever it runs, this is likely due to loose cover panels.
 Be sure they’re all screwed on nice and tight.

-If you find that your furnace is not responding to your repairs or that a part needs replacing, your safest choice is to call a repair technician.
-A trained expert will not only be able to assess the problem and fix it properly but will also be able to audit your HVAC system and make recommendations for how to keep your heating and cooling systems running long term.
+If you find that your furnace is not responding to your repairs or that a part needs replacing, you may be wondering, “who can fix my furnace?”
+Your safest choice is to call a repair technician.
+A trained expert will know what to do if your furnace stops working.
+Not only will they be able to assess the problem and fix it properly, but will also be able to audit your HVAC system and make recommendations for how to keep your heating and cooling systems running long term.

-For further information on DIY furnace repairs or to schedule an appointment with a repair technician, contact the experts at Sedgwick today!
+For further information on what to do if your furnace stops working or to schedule an appointment with a repair technician, contact the experts at Sedgwick today!